-(i) "Type A Account"

-Mainly applicable to companies or individuals (e.g., PWCs) with RCVs registered in their names.
-Upon approval of the application, "Type A Account" holders can use the vehicles registered under their accounts to transfer waste to the waste disposal facilities for disposal.
+(i) "Type A Account" - Mainly applicable to companies or individuals (e.g., PWCs) with RCVs registered in their names.
+Upon approval of the application, "Type A Account" holders can use the vehicles registered under their accounts to deliver waste to waste disposal facilities for disposal.
 General PMCs and cleansing contractors may engage PWCs with "Type A Accounts" direct to collect and dispose of waste on their behalf.